3270io/3270Connect/docs/index.md

   <img src="logo.png" alt="3270.io" style="max-width: 200px; height: auto;">
 </div>

-!!! note

-    Whilst 3270Connect is functioning as expected, please consider the current release as Beta.

 ## Introduction

 Welcome to the official documentation for the 3270Connect command-line utility.
 This documentation provides comprehensive information on how to use 3270Connect for automating interactions with terminal emulators like x3270 or s3270.